 Figure: Hippocampal dentate gyrus immunofluorescently-labelled with propidium iodide (cell nuclei; purple) and polysialylated-neural cell adhesion molecule (PSA-NCAM; green).

-The BLN is currently engaged in several collaborative interdisciplinary research projects including:
+The Brighton Neuroimmunology Laboratory is currently engaged in several collaborative and interdisciplinary research projects such as:

 - Calcium channels as drug targets for neuroprotection in Multiple Sclerosis

 - Mechanobiology of the ageing brain